TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Chassis.md

 ## Specifications and Constraints
 1. The chassis shall be water and humidity resistant.
 It shall protect the internal electronics from water ingress due to rain storms, snow storms, water jets, high humidity, and similar hazards.
 2. The chassis shall be dust and dirt resistant, preventing buildup that could block vents or short-circuit components.
-It shall have a protection rating of IP65 to ensure a dust tight and water jet protected experience for the power supply and Raspberry Pi [3].
+It shall have a protection rating of IP65 to ensure a dust tight and water jet protected experience for the power supply and Raspberry Pi [1].
 3. The chassis shall be external temperature resistant.
-It shall operate reliably in the wide range of temperatures typical of Tennessee weather, using ventilation and fans to keep the operational temperature between -40 and 85 degrees celsius.
+It shall operate reliably in the wide range of temperatures typical of Tennessee weather, using ventilation and fans to keep the operational temperature between -40° and 85° C.
 4. The chassis shall be shock resistant.
 It shall protect the internal components from damage due to drops, vibrations, or knocks.
 5. The chassis shall be wind resistant.
 It shall ensure that the device stays anchored or intact during strong gusts or extreme wind.
 6. The chassis shall not significantly attenuate or block incoming Wifi or Bluetooth signals.